wirelineio/shogi/packages/shogi-bot/README.md

-# Chess Bot
+# Shogi Bot

-Chess Bot for the Wireline Network.
+Shogi Bot for the Wireline Network.